 The Company sponsors an employee benefit plan that was established on January 1, 2006, the Cumberland Pharmaceuticals 401(k) Plan (the Plan), under Section 401(k) of the Internal Revenue Code of 1986, as amended, for the benefit of all employees over the age of 21, having been employed by the Company for at least six months.
 The Plan provides that participants may contribute up to the maximum amount of their compensation as set forth by the Internal Revenue Service each year.
 Employee contributions are invested in various investment funds based upon elections made by the employees.
-During 2016, 2015 and 2014, the Company contributed approximately \$50,000 in each year to the Plan as an employer match of participant contributions.
+During 2017, 2016 and 2015, the Company contributed approximately \$50,000 in each year to the Plan as an employer match of participant contributions.

 In 2012 and 2013, the Company established non-qualified unfunded deferred compensation plans that allow participants to defer receipt of a portion of their compensation.
-The liability under the plans was \$1.2 million and \$0.7 million as of December 31, 2016 and 2015, respectively.
-The Company had assets consisting of company-owned life insurance contracts generally designated to pay benefits of the deferred compensation plans of \$1.9 million and \$1.8 million as of December 31, 2016 and 2015, respectively.
+The liability under the plans, reflected in other long term liabilities in the consolidated balance sheet, was \$1.6 million and \$1.2 million as of December 31, 2017 and 2016, respectively.
+The Company had assets consisting of company-owned life insurance contracts generally designated to pay benefits of the deferred compensation plans reflected in other assets in the consolidated balance sheet of \$2.3 million and \$1.9 million as of December 31, 2017 and 2016, respectively.